 We must emphasize the necessity of having all records completed at the time of your retirement.
 You may want to consider assigning someone to check the records to be sure entries are complete and signed.

-Many of our minor patients have parents who are divorced.
-If the parent who does not have custody of the child requests the child's medical records, may I release them?
+Many of our minor patients have divorced parents.
+If the parent that does not have custody of the child requests the child’s medical records, may we release them?

-Both the custodial parent and the noncustodial parent are entitled to access the medical records of a minor child if such parent's parental rights have not been terminated.
-There is a specific statutory procedure for termination of parental rights.
-The mere granting of physical custody or legal custody to one parent is not a termination of parental rights.
-Records may be released with a signed authorization of release of records.
-If, however, in the opinion of the treating physician, the release of medical records to this person is not in the best interest of the minor, or that this person has subjected the child to abuse or neglect, the physician may elect to not release the records.
+Both the custodial and noncustodial parent are entitled to access the medical records of a minor child as long as parental rights have not been terminated.
+The mere granting of physical or legal custody to one parent is not a termination of parental rights.
+Records may be released with a signed HIPAA authorization.
+If, however, in the opinion of the treating physician, the release of medical records to this person is not in the best interest of the minor or this person has subjected the child to abuse or neglect, the physician may elect not to release the records.

 Who can authorize the release of medical records of a deceased patient?

 If an estate has been opened, only the executor or administrator can authorize the release of medical records.
 If an estate has not been opened, as many as three heirs-at-law of the decedent can authorize the release of medical records; however, each must first complete an heirship affidavit pursuant to Mississippi law.

 If I want to start using telemedicine in my practice, what should I do?